isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * *debugging*: the act of searching for and removing errors from a program; usually far less systematic than testing.
 * *declaration*: the specification of a name with its type in a program.
 * *definition*: a declaration of an entity that supplies all information necessary to complete a program using the entity.
   Simplified definition: a declaration that allocates memory.
 * *derived class*: a class derived from one or more base classes.
 * *design*: an overall description of how a piece of software should operate to meet its specification.
 * *destructor*: an operation that is implicitly invoked (called) when an object is destroyed (e.g., at the end of a scope).
 Often, it releases resources.
 * *encapsulation*: protecting something meant to be private (e.g., implementation details) from unauthorized access.
-* *error*: a mismatch between reasonable expectations of program behavior (often expressed as a requirement or a users’ guide) and what a program actually does.
+* *error*: a mismatch between reasonable expectations of program behavior (often expressed as a requirement or a users' guide) and what a program actually does.
 * *executable*: a program ready to be run (executed) on a computer.
-* *feature creep*: a tendency to add excess functionality to a program “just in case.”
+* *feature creep*: a tendency to add excess functionality to a program "just in case."
 * *file*: a container of permanent information in a computer.
-* *floating-point number*: a computer’s approximation of a real number, such as 7.93 and 10.78e–3.
+* *floating-point number*: a computer's approximation of a real number, such as 7.93 and 10.78e-3.
 * *function*: a named unit of code that can be invoked (called) from different parts of a program; a logical unit of computation.
 * *generic programming*: a style of programming focused on the design and efficient implementation of algorithms.
   A generic algorithm will work for all argument types that meet its requirements.
 In C++, generic programming typically uses templates.